klamma/ar-for-eu-book/_pages/chapters/engines.md

 ## Supporting Material

-For exploring Unity and its functionality, one can take a look at its user manual {% cite UnityUserManual %}.
+For exploring Unity and its functionality, one can take a look at its [User Manual](https://docs.unity3d.com/Manual/index.html).
 It also contains explanations and examples for the implementation of application logic using Unity's API.
-Unity also provides an Asset Store {% cite UnityAssetStore %} which contains scripts, 3D models and usage examples which have been created by other developers.
+Unity also provides an [Asset Store](https://assetstore.unity.com/) which contains scripts, 3D models and usage examples which have been created by other developers.
 It contains a mixture of free and paid content which can be downloaded for the own project to save development time.

 ## Exercise: Importing a 3D Model in Unity and Moving It by Script